 The Tour Guide Program is one of the most successful school business partnerships in the nation.
 In fact, the Alaska Railroad was presented with an award by the National Partners in Education.
 The program has resulted in numerous positive letters from people all over the country that have taken the train while on a trip in Alaska.
 The student tour guides have received high marks for knowledge, friendliness and quality customer service.

-School Links:
+School Link:

 Commemorative Art Print Program & History